robisim74/qwik-speak/docs/translate.md

   }
   ```
 - After extraction, it returns the value in files
-- In prod mod, `$translate` function is replaced by its translation both in server files and in chunks sent to the browser:
+- In prod mod, using _Qwik Speak Inline_ Vite plugin, `$translate` function is replaced by its translation in chunks sent to the browser:
   ```jsx
   `Qwik Speak`
   ```